Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

 1. Connect the JTAG cable, set the boot mode to JTAG, and power on the board.
 Refer to the steps in :ref:`example-3-running-the-hello-world-application-from-arm-cortex-a53`.

-2. Select the hello_a53 application and then click the Open Settings button beside Debug in the flow tab.
+2. Select the hello_a53 application and then click the Open Settings button beside Debug in the flow tab to review the launch settings.
+The select the **Debug** button.

    .. note:: The above step launches the Application Debugger in the Debug perspective based on the project settings.
 Alternatively, you can create a debug configuration which looks like the following figure.

    .. figure:: ./media/vitis_single_app_debug_configurations.png